alperenbutun/dpda-ones-double-zeros/README.md

 This repository contains a PDA, DPDA and a formal DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros.

+**UPDATE (August 24, 2026)**

+I have integrated the last three papers into the monograph.
+After making some additional revisions and improvements, I uploaded the updated version as
+**monograph/Deterministic_Pushdown_Normalization_v2.pdf:** Mathematical Monograph v2

 **UPDATE (August 23, 2026)**

 I have three more papers ready: